Learn How Refeed Days Can Actually Help You Lose Fat Faster

 A decrease in the production of the hormone Leptin

-These 2 processes conspire against you to slow down the loss of fat, increase hunger and generally make fat loss faster.
+These 2 processes conspire against you to slow down the loss of fat, increase hunger and generally make fat loss harder.

 Adaptive thermogenesis the name for the changes in metabolic processes when dieting for prolonged periods of time and is described as;